 However, the way that the biggest companies in commerce conduct themselves has cast a dark shadow over that fact, and needs to be put to rights.
 Luckily, there is an almost absurdly straightforward way to buy and sell in a more sustainable way – placing communities and small businesses back at the centre of shopping.

 This is the key to nurturing a more sustainable form of world economy; downscaling, localising, and making consumerism more cyclical.
-Hugely destructive forms of commerce, such as fast fashion [link to other blog], are so devastating because of their gargantuan, open ended, top-down approach.
+Hugely destructive forms of commerce, such as fast fashion, are so devastating because of their gargantuan, open ended, top-down approach.
 Like a polluted river, products flow from sordid factories in the developing world, along lengthy supply chains to the shops where they’re sold for a low price, before they degrade and need to be thrown away, ad infinitum.

 There is a better way, and it doesn’t mean giving up on all the luxuries of modern life and heading off into the woods to live off the land.
 All that we need to do is elevate community to play a bigger role in the process of buying and selling.
 This isn’t a novel idea at any rate; if you get things from places like Olio or Depop, or buy from the small businesses in your area then you’re already onto a winner, as these types of shopping centre around a community.
 Whether it’s buying and selling between people in an online community or purchasing things from people in your actual community, those items have likely travelled only a short distance, plus ethical and sustainable production is much more likely to be the standard.